Everest Base Camp Trek By Road Trip - 15 Days Itinerary and Cost

 Personal trek

-We can only provide a personal trek, so you will only be trekking with your own group.
+We can only provide a personal trek, so you will only be trekking with your group.
 We will never add strangers to your treks.
-Allthe treks are customizable per your schedule.
+All the treks are customizable per your schedule.

-Our treks are organised with a minimum of 2 people so,If anyone is alone and does not have a friend and family joining them, we can organise an group trek open for all.
+Our treks are organised with a minimum of 2 people so,If anyone is alone and does not have a friend or family joining them, we can organise a group trek open for all.
 If you prefer to join a group, we can also help you connect with other trekkers.
 Once you confirm, your group trek will be posted on our website, so others can join too.
+This is our policy to make every trek into your own personal holiday in the Himalaya.

 Trust trek booking

 The Everest Holiday is a registered and bonded trekking operator, ensuring a secure booking process.
 We are proudly members of the Trekking Agency Association of Nepal (TAAN) and the Nepal Mountaineering Association (NMA).
-Our Founder, Mr. Ganesh Simkhada, was a former Director of Nepal Tourism Board (NTB) and former General Secretary of Nepal Mountaineering Association (NMA).
+Our Founder, Mr. Ganesh Simkhada, has held senior positions in Nepal's tourism and mountaineering institutions, including the Nepal Tourism Board and Nepal Mountaineering Association.
 To confirm your booking, we require a 10% advance payment.
 Payment options include the Himalayan Bank online portal (on our website), major credit cards, bank transfers, Wise, and Western Union.
 After you arrive in Kathmandu, you can pay the remaining balance.
 Please send us your important travel documents, such as a passport copy, within one week of booking.
 Please make sure your passport has a minimum of 6 months of validity remaining at your arrival date in Nepal.

 We recommend booking your trek in advance.
 However, we also offer a last-minute booking option, which requires full payment 24 hours before departure.
 For the last-minute booking, please contact shreejan at +977-9810351300 or email us at info@theeverestholiday.com Please note that last-minute treks may face delays due to circumstances beyond our control.